cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 pipelinerun.tekton.dev/jx-dcanadillas-petclinic-jenkin-rhg88-2   7m
 ```

+These are the same components that were created "manually" in our previous Tekton example.
+Truth is that `Tasks` configurations in this case are kind of different inside in terms of parameters used.
+But that is the thing.
+Just because Jenkins X is orchestrating the pipeline execution from a simpler definition it's abstracting some configurations for you.

-Checking exactly the same pods used (one pod per Tekton task):
+If we check the pods used by the pipeline execution we will find again three of them (one pod per Tekton task):

 ```bash
 $ kubectl get pod -n jx

 NAME                                                                      READY   STATUS      RESTARTS   AGE crier-749f96fb4d-qv4jj                                                    1/1     Running     0          5d10h
 deck-696f77d746-2xr69                                                     1/1     Running     0          5d10h